viabtc/viabtc_exchange_server/README.md

 To accomodate this method your exchange frontend will need to supply an internal endpoint which takes an authorization token from the HTTP header named `Authorization` and validates that token and returns the user_id.

+The internal authorization endpoint is defined by the `auth_url` setting in the config file (`accessws/config.json`).

 Example response: `{"code": 0, "message": null, "data": {"user_id": 1}}`

 ## Donation